 Each girl got a flower lei to where and take home.

-And we even had some fish join the party!
+We even had some fish join the party!

 - First we blew bubbles while we waited for everyone to arrive.